yingfeng23/yingfeng23.github.io/_pages/cv.md

 # Education

-**PhD in Digital Marketing and Technologies**, Loughborough University, Insitute for Digital Technologies (2020-2024)
+**PhD in Digital Technologies**, Loughborough University, Insitute for Digital Technologies (2020-2024)

 • Research Topic: Unlocking the Power of Digital Agency: Conceptualisation, Causality and Synergy.